A nonamenable "factor" of a Euclidean space: Questions and further directions

 Several follow-up questions can be asked about the tiling in our construction, which were raised by Benjamini:

 \begin{question} Consider some invariant random tiling of $\R^d$ ($d\geq 3$) that represents $T_3$.
 What can we say about the volume growth of the tiles?
 Can the tiles be convex? \end{question}

-\begin{remark} One of these questions was whether there is a ``tree factor" in $\R^2 \times \R/\Z$.
+\begin{remark} One of these questions was whether there is a ``tree factor'' in $\R^2 \times \R/\Z$.
 The answer seems to be positive.
-As long as the space is amenable and BS(0,1) can be embedded there, our proof seems to work. \end{remark}
+As long as the space is amenable and BS(0,1) can be invariantly embedded there, our proof seems to work. \end{remark}

 In light of Theorems \ref{question} and \ref{amenindist}, it is natural to ask whether any Cayley graph (or unimodular random graph) $G$ can be represented by indistinguishable tiles.
-Our proof shows the validity of this claim when $G$ arises by contracting the components of some automorphism-invariant percolation on some amenable transitive graph (diagram).
+Our proof gives an affirmative answer when $G$ can be obtained by contracting the components of some automorphism-invariant percolation on some amenable transitive graph (diagram).

-\begin{question} Let $G$ be a transitive graph.
-When is there an invariant random tiling of $\R^3$ with indistinguishable tiles, such that the adjacency graph of the tiling is $G$? \end{question}
+\begin{question} Let $G$ be a transitive graph and $d\geq 3$.
+When is there an $\Isom (\R^d)$-invariant random tiling representation of $G$ in $\R^d$ with indistinguishable tiles? \end{question}

-Some further directions are about finding the greatest generality of the Duality lemma, and its analogue for factor of iid's, which is work in progress.
+A tempting way to tackle the question for a Cayley graph $G$ would be through the following argument.
+For simplicity, suppose that $G$ is generated by 2 elements, and let $N$ be the normal subgroup such that $F_2/N$ is isomorphic to $G$.
+A representation of the 4-regular tree $T_4$ by an invariant tiling ${\cal T}$ is possible, similarly to Theorem \ref{question}.
+By turning $T_4$ into a Cayley diagram of $F_2$, every coset $Ng$ of $N$ will define a set ${\cal C}_g=\cup_{x\in Ng} T(x)$ where $T(x)\in {\cal T}$ is the tile representing the group element $x$.
+With proper care the set $\{{\cal C}_g: \, g\in G\}$ will be invariant, and it looks like one could adapt our arguments to show that the pieces ${\cal C}_g$ are indistinguishable.
+However, the sets ${\cal C}_g$ are generally not connected.
+The cosets are nonamenable structures (unless $N$ is generated by a single element), hence the method of Section \ref{s.treetiling} fails in this context, and it is not clear how one could redefine the sets ${\cal C}_g$ in a consistent way that stabilizes in the limit.